THRUSHWANTH/MovieRecommendationSystem/README.md

 # MovieRecommendationSystem
-This Project is about  building simple and content based movie recommendation system.
+This Project is about  building simple and content based movie recommendation engine.

 SIMPLE RECOMMENDATION SYSTEM
   In this recommendation system , top ten movies will be predicted based on votes and ratings given to that movie.Here popularity score is calculated for every movie based on